Welcome

 How to apply for your visa:

-1. Complete the online application form, print two copies of the form including the barcodes and sign both copies (separate application forms are required for each applicant; all children require separate forms).
+1. Complete the VIDEX online application form, print one copy of the form including the barcode page (page 7) and sign the form on pages 5 and 6.
+Separate application forms are required for each applicant; all children also require separate forms.

-• Valid passport signed by the holder, issued within the last 10 years and valid for at least 3 months beyond the validity of the visa applied for.
-The passport needs to have at least 2 subsequent blank pages.
+• Valid passport signed by the holder, issued within the last 10 years and valid for at least six months.
+The passport needs to have at least 2 consecutive blank pages (i.e. a blank double page spread).

 • Blocked account